Tired, sleepy, lethargic?

 Plugged coils often restrict the air flow 30 to 50%.
 That means 30 to 50% less air going into the building and 30% to 50% less lovely fresh outside air (if that's possible in L.A.!).

 This means carbon dioxide levels can often increase as the day goes on, making occupants sleepy and lethargic.
 (Please note that some occupants are sleepy and lethargic regardless of carbon dioxide levels.
 In addition, large amounts of sugar will have the same effect!)

 This increase in carbon dioxide levels can also reduce your immune system and increase sensitivity to particles, hence people getting ill and increased allergies.

-VOC's from desks, chairs and carpets “off gas” continuously.
+VOC's from desks, chairs, and carpets “off-gas” continuously.
 High concentrations of these can impair the immune system.
 Normally, the air circulating in your building will keep the concentration of VOC's diluted.
-But with reduced air flow they can build up.
+But with a reduced airflow, they can build up.

 These filters are collapsing from the pressure.
 The result is contaminated (or plugged) cooling coils, reduced fresh air and a system that will accumulate dirt and debris in a geometric fashion.

 Deteriorating fiberglass and other debris will build upon turning vanes and other components dramatically reducing any kind of adequate ventilation.

 This solution to all of this is, of course, keep the air flowing and the outside air being brought into the building.
 But no amount of adjusting dampers or controls will overcome the effects of a dirty system.